-So why all the controversy with Lead-based paints when it produces such positive results?
+So why all the controversy with lead-based paints when it produces such positive results?
 The direct answer would be environmental and health issues.
 As time has passed we have become more environmentally aware and health conscious.
 Therefore, lead in paint has been flagged as a big problem when it comes to the environment and our health.
 Each time we are exposed to lead some of it is stored in our bodies for the rest of our lives.
 This means that even small amounts of lead in our environment can be harmful if we are continually exposed.
 Since 1978, lead has been banned in paint in most countries.
-However, before 1978, many houses in Australia were painted with lead paint.
+However, before 1978, many houses in Australia were painted with this type of paint.
 Therefore, some houses today may still contain lead.
 Risks are increased if the paint is flaking or chalking and are particularly high when the paint is being removed by dangerous methods such as sanding, hot air guns, sandblasting or burning.

 Lead is banned from all paint in Australia.
-Due to the environmental and health issues associated with lead there are now strict regulations when it comes to Lead especially in the removal of lead based paints from old houses and buildings.
+Due to the environmental and health issues associated with lead there are now strict regulations when it comes removal of lead based paints from old houses and buildings.
 A common query when it comes to renovations is the approach taken to removing lead based paints.
 Now that we are all aware of the health affects of lead it is important the substance is dealt with accordingly.
 Firstly, you need to know if lead is present in the paint.
 To do this a lead test is required.
 This involves scraping each layer of the paint, all the way back to the timber.
 Even if the paint has been sanded back the lead would have soaked into the timber so all layers including the timber, primer and all the way to the top coat need to be tested.

 1) Full lead removal – this is the more costly option but most thorough.
 The entire property needs to be covered with a tarpaulin and cocooned.
-Lead removalists are required to wear special protective suits and respirators while they use a Hepa vacuum sander to remove the lead paint.
-While this technique aims to remove all the existing lead paint there is a risk of contaminating the surrounding environment.
+Lead removalists are required to wear special protective suits and respirators while they use a Hepa vacuum sander to remove the paint.
+While this technique aims to remove all the existing toxic paint there is a risk of contaminating the surrounding environment.